🔥Former Priti Patel aide 'took overdose after claiming she was bullied by minister and received £25k payout'🔥

 The latest headlines in your inbox

-A former aide to Home Secretary Priti Patel allegedly took an overdose after claiming she was bullied by the minister, it has been claimed.
+A former aide to Home Secretary Priti Patel allegedly took an overdose after being bullied by the minister, it has been claimed.

 The woman later received a £25,000 payout from the government following the alleged incident in 2015, when Ms Patel was employment minister, the BBC reported.